yunyaogu/yunyaogu.github.io/README.md

 # We're all unfortunate without Guadalupe's mercy.
 # Don't ching chung and fuss with your puss - just save it for your gynecology treatment bill & corporate DEI strategy budget
 ---
-# Chant for RISD & Cunts
+# Chant for RISD - The "Cummer" & Cunts
 # RISD, My phone screen, Full of your cum.
-Laude cummer faculty, parachute anchor faculty, Yellow fetish liquid, Man eater with hybrid identity.
-Of course.
-Human liquidity.
-Better than carbohydrate.
-Immersed with Robbed Capital.
-Probably full of cum, unzipped bra, minored ideology.
+# Laude cummer faculty, parachute anchor faculty, Yellow fetish liquid, Man eater with hybrid identity.
+# Of course.
+Send more scam HR, all like your liquidity "cummer" identity.
+# NGO coated Neo-Nazi Design school.
+# Immersed with Robbed Capital.
+# Probably full of cum, unzipped bra, minored ideology.

 ---
 ## IMAGE